AirshipCMS/Docs/14-Page-Templates.md

 # Page Templates
 Page Templates contain html markup and [Page Propellers](#user-content-page-propellers) markup that renders site content.
-Templates do not contain pre-defined markup.
-This gives developers the most flexibility when structuring content on the page.
+Templates are not generated with any pre-defined markup in order to give developers the most flexibility when structuring content on a page.

 ## Page Templates in your local directory
 Whenever you create a page, the corresponding page template can be generated in the CMS and downloaded, or manually created in your local project directory.